bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 In 2022, following exploration roads and bushwhacking, I climbed Hunchback Hill 3 with friends using the northwest ridge.
 Unfortunately, it began snowing, and it became an uninspiring, viewless trip.
 So when Gillean Daffern, author of Kananaskis Country Trail Guide, suggested I hike Hunchback Hill 3 up a trail on the north ridge in the summer, I was keen.

+Since my last visit, trails have appeared on Hill 3.
 From Sibbald Meadows Pond Provincial Recreation Area, I crossed Highway 68 to the trailhead.
-Confusingly, the trail soon hits junctions close together, but I proceeded straight ahead.
-Once on the trail, there are no more junctions as it runs to the north ridge trail.
-The ridge trail runs through a large cutblock and re-enters the forest.
-For mountain bikers, brief trails bypass steep sections on the right.
+Confusingly, the trail soon hits junctions close together, but I proceeded straight ahead, up the north ridge.

-The trail emerges onto a vast meadow bearing a cairn, a substitute summit as the true summit, less than 200 m away, lacks views.
+The trail reaches a vast meadow bearing a cairn, a substitute summit as the true summit, less than 200 m away, lacks views.
 I crossed the meadow and hiked to the treed summit.
 After a brief stop, I continued to a clearing where I gazed south at the highest hill in the Hunchback Hills.
 Then I turned around and headed back.

 KML and GPX Tracks